babel/website/website/blog/2017-12-27-nearing-the-7.0-release.md

 ### Thanks

-Shoutout to our team of volunteers: [Logan](https://twitter.com/loganfsmyth) who has been really pushing hard to fix a lot of our core issues regarding configs and more and the one doing all of that hard work, [Brian](https://twitter.com/existentialism) who has been taking over maintainence of a lot of preset-env work and just whatever I was doing before 😛, and [Daniel](https://twitter.com/TschinderDaniel) who has always been stepping in when we need the help whether it be maintaining babel-loader or helping move the babylon/babel-preset-env repo's over.
+Shoutout to our team of volunteers: [Logan](https://twitter.com/loganfsmyth) who has been really pushing hard to fix a lot of our core issues regarding configs and more and the one doing all of that hard work, [Brian](https://twitter.com/existentialism) who has been taking over maintenance of a lot of preset-env work and just whatever I was doing before 😛, and [Daniel](https://twitter.com/TschinderDaniel) who has always been stepping in when we need the help whether it be maintaining babel-loader or helping move the babylon/babel-preset-env repo's over.
 And same with [Nicolo](https://twitter.com/NicoloRibaudo), [Sven](https://twitter.com/svensauleau), [Artem](https://twitter.com/yavorsky_), and [Diogo](https://twitter.com/kovnsk) for stepping up in the last year to help out.

 I'm really looking forward to a release (I'm tired too; it's almost been a year 😝), but also don't want to rush anything just because!
 Been a lot of ups and downs throughout this release but I've certainly learned a lot and I'm sure the rest of the team has as well.